 The following guidelines will be used for the appointment of standing committee members:

 The assistant to the College President will serve as staff to the College Council and house the master list of college governance committee memberships, including the lengths of service of members.
-The task of appointing, replacing and tracking committee membership tenures is the role of the appropriate constituency leader.
+The task of appointing, replacing, and tracking committee membership tenures is the role of the appropriate constituency leader.
 The rotation of committee members will be reviewed cyclically by all constituency leaders to ensure adherence to terms limits and other requirements.